proxytranslation/user-docs/workbench/views/views.md

 8. **Confirm Tick** click on the tick to Confirm the segment for the current workflow and send it to the next stage.
 Confirmed entries remain editable as long as they are unedited by the next workflow role.
-See the section on Workflow roles for details.

 9. **Workflow Status Indicator**: Display the current workflow state of the segment.
 Note that this might differ depending on which user in which workflow role is currently looking at the segment.
-See the section on Workflow roles for details.

 10. **Flag**: Display current translation source.